darraghoriordan/dapr-inventory/docs/buildnotes.md

 SOs - create sales order, change SO state - use postgres?
 Shipping - print label, pick items (updates SO) - no store?

-add products package
+# add products package

 -   use nestjs for this one
 -   use dynamo with normal consistency

+added a basic nestjs app
+pre-populate, only have GET?
+display on a ui for customer
+added docker compose for the products api added dapr configurations

+## model

+name
+description
+inventoryId

-add po's
+# add po's

 -   use kotlin
 -   use postgres

-add inventory
+## Raises Events

+POCreated
+POCanceled
+POCompleted

+## listens to events

+# Add Inventory

 -   .net
 -   strong consistency dynamo

+## model

+inventoryID: string
+value: number

+## commands

+AdjustInventory
+GetInventory

+## Raises Events

+## Listens to events

+POCompleted

+-- phase 2!!!

-add so's
+# add so's

 -   use .net
 -   postgres

-add shipping
+# add shipping

 -   nest js